 4. Alex Quito Photo Exhibition

-From Yoshigo, who loves the blue Mediterranean, to Kyungjun Lee, who captures the light of New York.
-From Yoshigo, who loves the blue Mediterranean, to Lee Kyung-jun, who captures the light of New York.
+From Yoshigo, who loves the blue Mediterranean Sea, to Kyungjun Lee, who captures the light of New York.
+Since then, GroundCiso’s photography exhibitions have become the ones to look forward to.
 This time, the discerning Groundsiso is introducing a new artist, Alex Kito.
 A gentle guide that suggests that it may be up to our hearts to recognize and hold on to the small moments of life, you can reserve tickets for Alex Quito’s exhibition here.
 Groundsiso East, where Alex Quito is exhibiting, is also hosting Jonathan Bertin.
-Don’t miss out on the additional discount when you purchase a combined ticket for both exhibitions at fever.
+Don’t miss out on the extra discount for combined tickets to both shows at Fever.

 📍 Groundsiso East (Naver Map)